Marketing Ideas for Your Small Business

-As a small business owner, you're likely to have a smaller budget for marketing in comparison to your larger competitors.
+As a small business owner, you're likely to have a smaller budget for marketing compared to to your larger competitors.
 This means learning how to become resourceful, purposeful and creative in the ways you promote your business.

 Embrace Social Media

-Twitter can be used for similar content, but you have to be choosier in your words, as you'll only have 140 characters per message.
-Whereas you'll to be more reserved in your Facebook posts, the quick-hitting nature of Twitter allows for you to post more frequently without appearing "spammy."
+Twitter can be used for similar content, but you have to be choosier in your words, as you'll only have 280 characters per message.
+While you have to be more reserved in your Facebook posts, the quick-hitting nature of Twitter allows you to post more frequently without appearing "spammy."
 Best practices say around 4-6 tweets per day is acceptable, but you can also start smaller if you so choose.

 Instagram is perhaps the most visual of the social channels.
-It's filled with artistic amateur photography and videos that are a max 15 seconds.
+It's filled with artistic amateur photography and short videos and reels.
 If you don't have an attractive product or vibrant service that lends itself well to photography or video, it may be best to not even play the Instagram game.

 Through channels like these, you can give those who are unfamiliar with your business a snapshot of what you're all about.
 Use them to share your expertise on the industry you're in.
 Take a look at some successful competitors' pages to get an idea of what works with their fans, then start to build your own editorial calendar.

 Consider starting a blog to provide some insight into common problems people in your industry face and how you've gone about addressing them.
 If you're new to the world of blogging, going with a hosted solution from a provider will probably be your best bet.
 There are free and paid solutions, depending on how much support you'd like to have.
-Do a search for "free blog host" and you'll find a number of credible and user-friendly options.
+Search for "free blog host," and you'll find several credible and user-friendly options.

-Whether it's a traditional blog post, infographic, a podcast or a how-to video, this digital content is not only valuable to your customers, it's valuable to you as well.
-Good content will rank higher in search results – ultimately driving people back to your own site where it's hosted.
+A traditional blog post, infographic, podcast or how-to video is valuable to your customers and you.
+Good content will rank higher in search results, ultimately driving people back to your site where it's hosted.
 Think of how people search for solutions to the problems you're addressing and include those keywords in the body and title of your content.
 When this content is finished, you can utilize social media to promote it.
 Include the content in your email blasts and encourage your employees to share it as well.
 (Note: When doing this, Federal Trade Commission guidelines require employees to disclose that they are employees in the body of the post).

 Set aside some time every week to write blog content and social posts.
-Often times, too many small business owners create a Facebook page, run it for a couple weeks and then forget about it completely.
+Small business owners often create a Facebook page, run it for a couple of weeks and then forget about it.
 A strong social presence is the pulse of a thriving business.
 As it grows, you'll want to be sure you continue to engage with your fans.
 If they take the time to tweet a picture of your product and tag you in it, give them a retweet and engage in conversation back with them.